Lawmakers make another attempt at closing the state’s digital divide

 To help close this gap, the plan is to take money raised from a voice service surcharge on phone bills currently being used to subsidize the cost of telephone service in rural areas of the state and instead use it to deliver Internet service in similar areas.
 Companies could use the subsidy to help cover the high cost of serving these hard-to-reach areas of the state.

-The bill has sponsorship from Republican leadership in the Senate and Democratic leadership in the House.
-And Gov. John Hickenlooper has repeatedly called on lawmakers to pump money into broadband.
+The legislation won support from Republican leadership in the Senate and Democratic leadership in the House.
+Hickenlooper has repeatedly called on lawmakers to pump money into broadband.

 But CenturyLink, a multinational telecommunications company, relies on the money from this surcharge to keep the costs down for rural landline telephone customers.
 The loss of this money could drive up telephone rates for about 250,000 rural customers, the company says, and affect the jobs of the union-backed workers that build the infrastructure.